DFreds/dfreds-module-docs/docs/premium-modules/ai-helper/index.md

 A FoundryVTT module that uses AI to help in your game.

+## Overview

+AI Helper enhances Foundry VTT by integrating artificial intelligence capabilities directly into your gaming experience.
+Whether you're facing writer's block while crafting character biographies, need help summarizing lengthy text, or want assistance generating creative content, this module leverages AI to streamline your creative process.

+The module seamlessly integrates with Foundry's chat system and text editors, providing multiple ways to interact with AI.
+Through chat commands, you can engage in persistent conversations with an AI that maintains context, or ask one-off questions about your game system.
+Additionally, the module adds convenient editor buttons that allow you to manipulate selected text or generate new content directly within any text editor.

+![Chat](./img/chat.png)

+![Ask](./img/ask.png)

+![Text](./img/text-editors.png)

 ## Features

 - Chat with an AI that remembers your conversations using the Foundry built-in chat messages
  - Ask one-off questions about anything related to your system
  - Use AI in text editors to summarize or rewrite selected text
  - Use AI in text editors to create new documents by providing a prompt

-## Let Me Sell You This

-Ever get a creative block?
-Don't like how you wrote a biography, or want it summarized?
-Use the power of AI!

-## What This Module Does

-This module adds some chat commands to talk to an AI.
-It also adds some new editor buttons to manipulate any selected text.

-Chat with an AI that remembers your conversation:

-![Chat](./img/chat.png)

-Ask it a one-off questions:

-![Ask](./img/ask.png)

-Use it directly in text editors:

-![Text](./img/text-editors.png)

-You can configure some stuff:
+## Configuration

+Settings are provided to configure the module.

 ![Settings](./img/settings.png)